juji-io/datalevin/search-bench/README.md

 mean considerably.
 For queries with huge candidate set, the fixed cost of less optimized code adds up to overcome the superiority in algorithm.
 For example, the slowest query is "s", there's not much room for algorithmic cleverness here, the only solution is brutal-force iterating the whole 3 million matching documents.
-So basically, the contest here is raw iteration speed, it should not be a surprise that idiomatic Clojure loses to optimized Java code here.

 #### Search Throughput (Query per Second)